-• The curriculum of the BNF programme includes a required three-credit hour internship course (BUS399), which students are eligible for after the successful completion of a minimum of 66 credit hours of the programme.
-RUW has an Internship Policy and

-Academic Programme Reviews- Royal University for Women - College of Business & Financial Sciences - Bachelor of Business in Banking & Finance - 3-6 October 2021 36 Procedures in place for the management and evaluation of the work-based learning course, and this policy is uploaded on the course homepage and therefore accessible to both faculty and students.
-The Internship Policy and interviews confirmed that students are required to undertake a minimum of 200 training hours with a recognized organization, which can be arranged either by the Institution or by the students themselves, provided that the selected organization is not a current employer of the learner and is approved by RUW.

-- In January 2021, the Institution modified its Internship Policy in response to the recent pandemic circumstances and granted the students through the modifications the choice to either work virtually or take an obligatory Liberal Arts course.
-The Panel appreciates the flexibility and prompt responsiveness displayed by the College to deal with exceptional circumstances and ensure the safety of students without compromising the structure of the programme. - The internship policy and procedures clearly describe the roles and responsibilities of all those involved in the workplace experience: the internship coordinator, internship instructor, the student intern, and the workplace/field supervisor.
+- The HR programme's curriculum includes a required three-credit hour internship course (BUS399), which students are eligible for after the successful completion of a minimum of 66 credit hours of the programme.
+The Internship has a Policy and Procedures in place for management and evaluation of the work-based learning course, and this policy is uploaded on the course homepage and is therefore accessible to both faculty and students.
+The Internship Policy and interviews confirmed that learners are required to undertake a minimum of 200 training hours with a recognized organization, which can be arranged either by the Institution or by the learners themselves, provided that the selected organization is not a current employer of the learner and is approved by RUW. - In January 2021, the Institution modified its Internship Policy in response to the recent pandemic circumstances and granted the students through the modifications the choice to either work virtually or take an obligatory Liberal Arts course.
+The Panel appreciates the flexibility and prompt responsiveness displayed by the College to deal with exceptional circumstances and ensure the safety of learners without compromising the structure of the programme. - The Internship Policy clearly states the role and responsibilities of all stakeholders involved in the process: the internship coordinator, internship instructor, the student intern, and the workplace/field supervisor.
 As indicated within the College Organizational Chart, the internship coordinator is assigned at the college level to ensure appropriate placement and maintain appropriate support of the student interns, so that they have sufficient and relevant professional exposure.
-The internship coordinator thus overlooks all matters related to the students' internship, such as registration for the course, internship induction, work placement, communication with the host organizations, and the monitoring of internship processes while maintaining related records.
+The internship coordinator thus overlooks all matters related to the learners' internship, such as registration for the course, internship induction, work placement, communication with the host organizations, and the monitoring of internship processes while maintaining related records.
 The Internship Coordinator and Course Instructor set the scope for the internship and draft the expectations to be met by the students upon completion of the internship.
 The assigned instructor is also responsible for guiding the students throughout the internship placement.
-As for the students, they are required to complete during their 200 hours specific tasks that are in line with their internship scope, regularly meet with the internship coordinator/course instructor, and in the end of their training, they must conduct an oral presentation supplemented with a PowerPoint presentation and written report.
+As for the students, they are required to complete during their 200 hours specific tasks that are in line with their internship scope, regularly meet with the internship coordinator/course instructor, and at the end of their training, they must conduct an oral presentation supplemented with a PowerPoint presentation and a written report.
 The field supervisor, on the other hand, is responsible for monitoring the students' attendance, keeping a weekly log of their activities, and contributing to the evaluation of their performance.
-The Panel found that policies, procedures, roles, and responsibilities for the management of the Internship course are clear and comprehensive. - The internship course has a set of well-defined CILOs to which several assessment mechanisms are mapped, to ensure that the experience of the practical training and the skills and knowledge gained through it, are achieved and that they contribute to the overall achievement of the PILOs to which the internship course is mapped.
-The internship is graded based on a written Internship Evaluation Form completed by the field supervisor at the host organization (40%); participation in discussions held during the internship (10%); employer's feedback on student's attendance (10%); a written project report (20%); and a presentation of the project (20%).
-In interviews with the internship field supervisors, they expressed their satisfaction with the trainees and provided the Panel with positive feedback about their performance on the job; however, they also requested more attention to be paid by the College to the development of the trainees' soft skills and to the increase of the practical aspects of learning.
-Nevertheless, the Panel examined evidence provided by the Institution of students' end-of-training reports and finds the structure as well as the quality and level of the internship works presented by the students appropriate.
-Overall, the Panel appreciates the organization and management of the work-based learning experience, its consistent implementation, and overall effectiveness.
+The Panel finds the policies, procedures, roles, and responsibilities for the management of the Internship course clear and comprehensive.